saezlab/MetaProViz/README.md

 and **Vi**suali**z**ation), a free open-source R-package that provides mechanistic hypotheses from metabolomics data by integrating prior knowledge from literature with metabolomics.
-MetaProViz offers an interactive framework consisting of four modules: Processing, differential analysis, functional analysis and visualization of both intracellular and exometabolomics (=consumption-release (CoRe) data).
+MetaProViz offers an interactive framework consisting of five modules: Processing, differential analysis, prior knwoledge access and refactoring, functional analysis and visualization of both intracellular and exometabolomics (=consumption-release (CoRe) data).
 Those modules and their functions can be used independently from each other or in combination (**Fig.1**).

 <center>